Public Access to Documents

 Recipients of the data are dedicated Frontex staff members processing an application for public access to documents.
 There will be no international data transfer.
 The data will be stored for a period of five years, from the moment of the closure of the file.

-Applicants have the right to access, rectify, restrict, object and erase their data, as well as to claim data portability.
-Applicants are able to exercise their rights through the Transparency Office and can lodge a complaint with the European Data Protection Supervisor.
+Applicants have the right to access, rectify, restrict, object, and erase their data, as well as to claim data portability.
+Applicants can exercise their rights through the Transparency Office and can lodge a complaint with the European Data Protection Supervisor.

 The provision of the data is a statutory requirement of Regulation (EC) No 1049/2001.
-Failure to provide data will render an application inadmissible.
+Failure to provide data will render the application inadmissible.

-An automated decision-making process or profiling are not undertaken.
+No automated decision-making process or profiling take place.